hujhax/austin-improv-wiki/Shows/The International Improv Experience.md

 ## More Information
 * [Show announcement in the Hideout's 2014 season preview.](http://www.hideouttheatre.com/announcing-the-2014-season-and-schedule)
-* [Post about the premiere](http://www.hideouttheatre.com/the-first-night-off-of-caeriel-island) by [[Performers/Caeriel Crestin]] on the Hideout's blog.
+* [Post about the premiere](http://www.hideouttheatre.com/the-first-night-off-of-caeriel-island) by [[Performers/Caeriel Crestin|Caeriel Crestin]] on the Hideout's blog.

 [[Category/Shows|Category:Shows]]
 [[Category/The Hideout Theatre|Category:The Hideout Theatre]]